hats-finance/hats-contracts/docs/roles.md

 - set to `HATTimelockController`
 - can call `transferOwnership` and `renounceOwnership` of `HATVaults`
 - can call `createVault` to create a new vault
-- can call `updateVaultInfo` to change pool properties
+- can call `updateVaultInfo` to change the vault's properties
 - can call `approveClaim` to approve a claim for a bounty payout that was previously submitted by a vault's committee
-- can call `swapBurnSend` and swap, burn, and send pool tokens that are earmarked for payout (after approveClaim
+- can call `swapBurnSend` and swap, burn, and send the vauit's token that are earmarked for payout (after approveClaim)
 - can call `setClaimFee` set fee for submitting a vulnerability
 - can call `setWithdrawRequestParams` set time limits for withdrawal requests
 - can call `setWithdrawSafetyPeriod` set the amount of time during which claims can be submitted; during this time the vault users can not withdraw their funds.
 Must be less than 6 hours